Delta Goodrem

-Goodrem's second album, Mistaken Identity (2004), was created while she was suffering from cancer.
+Goodrem's second studio album, Mistaken Identity (2004), was recorded while she was undergoing treatment for cancer.
 It became her second number-one album.
 In 2007, Goodrem released Delta, her third number-one album, which saw another number-one single, "In This Life".
 Her fourth studio album, Child of the Universe (2012), produced the single "Sitting on Top of the World".
-In 2016, her fifth album, Wings of the Wild, became her fourth number-one album on the ARIA Albums Chart, while giving her another number-one single, "Wings".
-Goodrem's most recent and fifth number-one album, Bridge over Troubled Dreams was released May 2021.
+In 2016, her fifth studio album, Wings of the Wild, became her fourth number-one album on the ARIA Albums Chart, while giving her another number-one single, "Wings".
+Goodrem's most recent and fifth number-one studio album, Bridge over Troubled Dreams was released May 2021.

+From 2012 to 2020, Goodrem was a coach for eight seasons on The Voice Australia and during her one-season hiatus in 2014, served as a coach on The Voice Kids.
+Since 2020, she has hosted the annual Christmas special Christmas with Delta on the Nine Network.
 Goodrem has a total of nine number-one singles and 17 top-ten hits on the ARIA Singles Chart.
-She has sold over eight million albums globally and overall has won three World Music Awards, 9 ARIA Music Awards, an MTV Video Music Award and several other awards.
-She served as a coach on The Voice Australia from 2012 to 2013 and again from 2015 to 2020.
-During her one-season hiatus in 2014, she served as a coach on The Voice Kids, and coached eventual winner Alexa Curtis.
-She was reportedly paid A$2 million per season after negotiating an increase from her initial $800,000.
-She coached eventual winners of the show in season five in 2016 and again in season six in 2017.
-With the release of her Christmas album Only Santa Knows, she has a Christmas show every year, hosted by Channel 9.
+She has sold over eight million albums globally and overall has won three World Music Awards, 12 ARIA Music Awards, an MTV Video Music Award and several other awards.